jdidion/OpenBioinformaticsWorkshops/development/README.md

 # Slides

 Slides too should be created in markdown, although special syntax is required.
 Currently, [Remark.js](https://remarkjs.com) looks like the best option.
 [Remark boilerplate](https://github.com/brenopolanski/remark-boilerplate) is a good option for automatically rendering slides and publishing to GitHub.
+There is also [Xaringan](https://github.com/yihui/xaringan) for generating Remark.js slides from Rmarkdown.
 Third party [renderers](https://remarkjs.com/remarkise) and [editors](http://platon.io/) also exist.
 [DeckTape](https://github.com/astefanutti/decktape) can be used to export slides to PDF.
 It is also acceptable to provide Google Doc slides (under a CC0 license).
-Please ensure that all media (images, videos, etc.) used in slides is licensed for reuse Furthermore, it should be noted whether the license is compatible with for-profit use (e.g. in a workshop run by a for-profit company).
+Please ensure that all media (images, videos, etc.) used in slides is licensed for reuse.
+Furthermore, it should be noted whether the license is compatible with for-profit use (e.g. in a workshop run by a for-profit company).

 # Videos